bethe/da-nano/P6-Data Visualization/readme.md

 --> Changed title to be more explanatory

 **(7) Would be helpful to get more explanations on downward trend**
---> Added "Comment" entries to raw data and embedded via mouse-over pop-up
+--> Added "Comment" entries to raw data and embedded via tooltip

+**(8) Confusing y1 axis title "Tickets / Users" sounds like "Tickets divided by Users" --> Changed to "Index (starts at 100 for both Tickets and Users)"

+**(9) Tooltips contain too much information
+--> Simplified and only added "comment" field to tooltip for Contact Rate

 ### Resources